Adams2004/bash-alx/README.md

 # bash-alx
-#!/bin/bash and echo "ALX School"
+#!/bin/bash and echo "ALX School is cool"
+echo "ALX School is so open